nf-core/website/markdown/developers/testing_with_gitpod.md

 Gitpod is free (with a GitHub/GitLab/Bitbucket account) for use up to 50hours/month and allows 4 parellel workspaces (as of March 2022).
 It runs in your browser (recommended with Chrome, Firefox or Edge).
 You can find their extensive documentation [here](https://gitpod.io/).

+Each nf-core repository (including the nf-core webpage) should have a ready-to-go Gitpod environment waiting to be started.
+Since this is a new nf-core feature, check for the `.gitpod.yml` file in the root of the repository.
+If it's there, you're ready to start using Gitpod.
+If the file is absent, then make a fork of the repository, start a new branch, and then in your new branch copy the `.gitpod.yml` file from the [nf-core tools repository](https://github.com/nf-core/tools/blob/master/nf_core/pipeline-template/.gitpod.yml).
+Then start Gitpod from this branch.

-Each nf-core repository (including the webpage) is integrated with Gitpod.
-When you click on the Gitpod button (see below), this clones a copy of the repository into your Gitpod instance with all the software necessary to run tests and display files.
+By clicking on the Gitpod button (see below), your repository is cloned into your Gitpod instance with all the software necessary to run tests and display files.
 A terminal is also available to run test and workflow debugging.

 ## Running Gitpod on an nf-core repo